Tourism-related stocks drag on Britain's FTSE 100

 * Oil shares rise with rally in Brent

-* Hikma up as FDA closes out warning at plant (Adds closing prices)
+* Hikma up as FDA closes out warning at plant (Adds detail)

 By Atul Prakash and Alistair Smout

-LONDON, Nov 18 (Reuters) - Tourism-related stocks came under pressure in London again on Wednesday on concerns about international security after last week’s attacks in Paris, though Britain’s top share index got support from gains in commodity shares.
+LONDON, Nov 18 (Reuters) - Tourism-related stocks came under pressure in London again on Wednesday, dragging down Britain’s benchmark share index, on concerns about international security after last week’s attacks in Paris.

 Budget carrier easyJet and British-Airways owner IAG fell by 1.5 percent and 2.6 percent respectively.

-The FTSE had rallied 2 percent on Tuesday but sentiment on the airline and leisure sector has been fragile since the Paris attacks, which killed more than 120 people.
+The FTSE had rallied 2 percent on Tuesday but sentiment on the airline and leisure sector has been fragile since the attacks in Paris on Friday, which killed more than 120 people.

-Gunfire and explosions shook the Paris suburb of St Denis early on Wednesday, while heightened sensitivity has led to security alerts disrupting flights and train stations.
+Gunfire and explosions shook the Paris suburb of St Denis early on Wednesday as French police surrounded a building where a Belgian Islamist militant suspected of masterminding last week’s attacks was believed to be holed up.

 “Following the events in Paris, nerves regarding the outlook for travel and leisure stocks have resurfaced.
 Uncertainty over the impact on tourism remains,” Keith Bowman, equity analyst at Hargreaves Lansdown, said.